Household Garbage Collection

 - Glass containers are recycled into new glass containers, highway markings, sandblasting sand and fiberglass, construction materials, or as an aggregate in road and sidewalk projects.

 Bulky waste is defined as those items that typically will not fit in a regular garbage truck or require special handling due to landfill or environmental regulations (see examples below).
-Please call 252-399-2485 for pick up.
+Please call 252-399-2424 or submit a service request with our Fix-It Wilson App for pick up.

 Place items behind the curb and away from trees, parked vehicles, mailboxes or other obstructions.
 Please do not place these items on top of water meters or utility boxes.